 Sunglasses

-Click & collect CZK in as little as 60 seconds^.
+Click & Collect Czech Koruna (CZK) in as little as 60 seconds.*

-• Or visit your local participating M&S store to buy Czech Koruna.
-With stores nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at a time that suits you.
+Buy Czech Koruna in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Czech Koruna at a time that suits you.

 Pravcicka Gate in autumn colors, Bohemian Saxon Switzerland, Czech Republic